lizmandeville/lizmandeville.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 The Mandeville Lab includes graduate students and undergraduates at NMU and several members based at the University of Guelph.
-We also have a few "Friends of the Lab" who defy classification, and lab alumni doing cool new things.
+We also have a few "Friends of the Lab" who defy classification.
+Our lab alumni are up to cool things too - see below for what former members of the lab are doing.

+If you're interested in joining the lab as a graduate student (MS) or undergraduate researcher, please contact Liz Mandeville.

 Note, this page is under construction and does not yet include everyone who should be here.